lakshmanok/generative-ai-design-patterns/README.md

 |             32 | Guardails |  Require safeguards for security, data privacy, content moderation, hallucination, and alignment to ensure that AI applications operate within ethical, legal, and functional parameters. | Wrap the LLM calls with a layer of code that preprocesses the information going into the model and/or post-processes the output of the model.
 Knowledge retrieval and tool use will also need to be protected. | Anytime your application could be subject to attacks by malicious adversaries. | [examples/32_guardrails](examples/32_guardrails)                   |

 </details>

+## Book reviews (selected)
+* The best part is the inclusion of working examples for each pattern and explanations of code snippets, which make the concepts much clearer. -- [Manjunath Janardhan](https://www.linkedin.com/feed/update/urn:li:activity:7353459829518008321/)
+* It's packed with design patterns, and even when I thought I knew a pattern, Valliappa Lakshmanan and Hannes Hapke offered valuable new insights.
+There are plenty of examples throughout the book to help illustrate and deepen understanding of the various patterns.
+This book is an absolute gem! -- [Glen Yu](https://www.linkedin.com/posts/glenyu_generative-ai-design-patterns-activity-7334304958369996801-1DVp)

 ## Want to be cited in future versions of the book?
 * If you have implemented any of the patterns in the book in production, submit a PR to update the USAGE.md in the folder corresponding to the pattern.